Kozhikode district: Sports

-Print Media
+Print media

 Kozhikode occupies a prominent position in the history of Malayalam journalism.
 The origin of journalism in the district can be traced back to 1880.
 The Kerala Pathrika is likely the earliest newspaper published from Kozhikode.
-Keralam, Kerala Sanchari and Bharath Vilasam are among the other newspapers that were published from Kozhikode pre-1893.
+Keralam, Kerala Sanchari and Bharath Vilasam are among the other newspapers that were published from Kozhikode in the nineteenth century.

 Kozhikode is the 'birthplace' of the widely circulated Malayalam dailies Mathrubhumi, Desabhimani and Madhyamam.
 Chandrika, Thejas, Siraj, Varthamanam and Calicut Times are the other dailies from Kozhikode.
-Along with those papers, noted dailies like Malayala Manorama, Kerala Kaumudi, Mangalam, Deepika, The Times Of India, New Indian Express, The Hindu, Deccan chronicle, Janmabhumi, Veekshanam and evening dailies like Pradeepam, Rashtra deepika, News Kerala and Flash are published from Kozhikode.
+Along with those papers, noted dailies like Malayala Manorama, Kerala Kaumudi, Mangalam, Deepika, The Times of India, New Indian Express, The Hindu, Deccan chronicle, Janmabhumi, Veekshanam and evening dailies like Pradeepam, Rashtra deepika, News Kerala and Flash are published from Kozhikode.
 Nearly all news agencies, other major newspapers published from outside the state are represented in Kozhikode.
 The Times of India, the largest-circulating English broadsheet newspaper in the world, started circulation in Kozhikode on 1 February 2012.
 A large number of weeklies, fortnightlies and monthlies are also published there (such as Information Technology Lokam, a computer magazine in Malayalam).
 Newspapers in other regional languages like English, Hindi, Kannada, Tamil and Telugu are available.